michalczerski/stormmore-monitor-bin/README.md

 Right now it has only basic features like showing temperature, usage and FPS.
 I'm planning to add other indicators ssd usage, voltages, frequency, power consumption and many more.

+## Caveats
+So far it works only in games with borderless fullscreen.